My story

 Connection

 Families are also invited to add their own touches to the coffin.
-By adding these personal and special items, there is a greater sense of connection between the coffin, the family and the loved one that it is for.
+By adding these personal and special items, there is a greater sense of connection between the coffin, family and loved one that it is for.

 Craftsmanship

-We value attention to detail, ensuring each coffin or basket is strong, beautiful and made to the highest standards.
+I’m a perfectionist!
+I value attention to detail, ensuring each coffin or basket is strong, beautiful and made to the highest standards.